 Image Courtesy: Sanjeev Kapoor Khazana

-A word of advice though, keep the mini Rotis moist even while cooking because the dryness in them would kill the entire taste and don't go overboard with the cheese.
-It's just an accompaniment to make Saag more interesting and creamy.
+A word of advice though, keep the mini Rotis moist even while cooking because the dryness in them would kill the taste.
+Also, don't go overboard with the cheese.
+It's just an accompaniment to make saag more interesting and creamy.

 3. Broccoli Soup